 Chenille is a type of cloth characterized by its distinctively fuzzy surface.
 It is constructed of various fibers, such as polyester, cotton, and rayon.

 This cloth’s soft and fuzzy texture makes it an excellent choice for decorating children’s bedrooms.
-It is extremely long-lasting and may keep its form for a significant time.
+It is exceptionally long-lasting and may keep its form for a significant time.
 Even though it is not the most well-known fabric, it is frequently used for upholstery.

 Determining How Much Fabric You Need